suqaba/SuqabaUI/README.md

 <a href="https://suqaba.com"><img src="/src/Gui/Icons/freecadabout.png" height="175px"></a>

-In the framework of our beta 1.1, users have access to the following features:
+In the framework of Suqaba v0.3, users have access to the following features:
 - Static linear elastic simulation for structural analysis
 - Automated mesh generation and refinement, based on a certified error estimator
 - Quality Oracle: a local indicator of the confidence level in simulation results
 - Issuance of quality certificates
+- Automated analysis report generation
 - Access to computing resources (SaaS model, _Simulation_ as a Service)
 - Dedicated UI
   - 3D geometry design (either by drawing parts into the UI or importing them)